shaunak1111/DDStore/README.md

 # If the Voucher is Invalid or not as per the mentioned above an error message is shown

-### `Decision to use React`
+### Decision to use React

-React just simply provides the View, therefore fast rendering.In a complex e-commerce application where the speed of execution matters, react is the choice.
+React just simply provides the View, therefore rendering is fast.In a complex e-commerce application where the speed of execution matters, react is the choice.

 ### Decision to use Redux

 - Redux has been used in app to maintain a central state.
+- Redux Middleware Redux-Saga has been used to manage side-effects.
 - Updation of cart products has been made easier due to redux.
 - The state is always updated and any component can get the current state,thus it relieves you of passing props from parent to child in case of nested components.